carpentries-incubator/hpc-intro/_episodes/17-resources.md

 - "Understand how to look up job statistics and profile code."
 - "Understand job size implications."
 keypoints:
-- "The smaller your job, the faster it will schedule."
+- "The smaller your job (time, CPUs, memory, etc), the faster it will schedule."
 ---

 We've touched on all the skills you need to interact with an HPC cluster: